create-go-app/cli/README.md

 cgapp -init
 ```

+When the generation process is finished, open the `.cgapp.yml` file and fill
-Open this configuration file `.cgapp.yml` and fill out your information.
+out your information.

 > 💡 Hint: you can always refer to our [Wiki page][repo_wiki_url] to set the
 > configuration correctly.

-OK!
 Let's create a new project from the config file in the current dir:

 ```console
 cgapp -create